 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: Although Ditch 3 is a seasonal RPW, as a matter of policy the following is the significant nexus determination.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into 2.
+TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Although Ditch 2 is a seasonal RPW and wetland 4 directly abuts Ditch 2, as a matter of policy the following is the significant nexus determination for Ditch 2 and the adjacent wetland 4.
 The predominant land use in the project area involves large scale, intensive agricultural production.
 Agricultural management includes disking, tilling, plowing, harvesting, and other farm related soil disturbance activities that unconsolidate sediments and increase mobilization.
 Agricultural activities also include the use of fertilizers, herbicides, pesticides, and various other soil and plant treatments to improve crop yields and control animal and plant pests.
 These activities generate pollutants that are mobilized by rain, irrigation events, wind, or other erosion factors.
-The RPW contains vegetation at segments that provide a hydraulic roughness that slows runoff waters and allows sediment and pollutants to precipitate out of solution and be absorbed by soils or uptaken by vegetation and/or transformed by microbes and fungi.
-The RPW also has buffers along both sides to attenuate and absorb runoff, nutrients, and filter the water before it enters the RPW.
+The RPW and abutting wetland 4 contain vegetation that provides a hydraulic roughness that slows runoff waters and allows sediment and pollutants to precipitate out of solution and be absorbed by soils or uptaken by vegetation and/or transformed by microbes and fungi.
+Vegetation along the RPW and within the wetland also gives them the ability to attenuate and absorb runoff, nutrients, and filter the water before it enters the RPW.
 Bayou DeView, a downstream receiving water, is on the 303(d) list for impaired waters.
-Aquatic species use the RPW as habitat during parts of or all of their lifecycles.
-The RPW is used for foraging, nesting, spawning, shelter, raising young, or as corridors for these activities.
-The RPW provides a corridor for aquatic species to immigrate or emigrate, habitat for lifecycles, and provide nutrients and organic carbon to downstream food webs, thus providing a biological connection. - 2.
-Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Aquatic species use the RPW and wetland as habitat during parts of or all of their lifecycles.
+The RPW and wetland are used for foraging, nesting, spawning, shelter, raising young, or as corridors for these activities.
+The RPW and abutting wetland provides a corridor for aquatic species to immigrate or emigrate, habitat for lifecycles, and provide nutrients and organic carbon to downstream food webs, thus providing a biological connection. - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: